Ending Fuel Poverty

 - Millions of households are in debt due to unaffordable energy bills

-- Energy bills in electric-only homes are up to four times as expensive than for those on the gas grid
+- Energy bills in electric-only homes are up to four times more expensive than for those on the gas grid – despite the fact that renewable electricity costs four times LESS than gas to produce

 - We are charged a higher price per unit of electricity the less we use, penalising those who are low users for economic or environmental reasons.